taidaid/coords-game/README.md

 - Target coordinates
   - A small panel displays the current target `Longitude` and `Latitude`.
-  - Click "Generate Coords" to get a new random target anywhere on Earth.

 - Interacting with the map
   - Click on the map to place a marker at your click location.